claceio/docs/content/docs/QuickStart.md

 clace app create --approve github.com/claceio/apps/utils/bookmarks /book
 ```

 The disk usage app is available at https://localhost:25223/disk_usage (use port 25222 for HTTP). admin is the username, use the password printed by the install script.
 The bookmark manager is available at https://localhost:25223/book.
-Add `--auth none` to the `app create` command to disable auth.
+Add the `--auth none` flag to the `app create` command to disable authentication.

+pen_spark

 See [installation]({{< ref "installation" >}}) for details.
 See [config options]({{< ref "configuration" >}}) for configuration options.
 To enable Let's Encrypt certificates, see [Automatic SSL]({{< ref "configuration/networking/#enable-automatic-signed-certificate" >}}).